 It can be hard to stop and smell the roses while travel nursing.
 However, you are only in that location for a limited time, so why not make a mini-vacation out of it.
 Utilize it by exploring the city, new activities, and hidden gems in your free time.
 Ask a local for recommendations on the best attractions, restaurants, and events in the area.

 You will be surprised by how fast 13 weeks go by.
 With these tips, your nursing assignment will be one of your best and get easier each time.
-If you want more advice on navigating travel nursing jobs or where to go, take a look at our blogs.
+If you want more advice on navigating travel nursing jobs or where to go, take a look at our blog.

 Travel nursing has been an in-demand career for years now, but the pandemic pushed demand for travel nurses to an all-time high.
 If you’re considering making the move to travel nursing, you’re bound to have certain questions.
 How does travel